On Huang and Wong's Algorithm for Generalized Binary Split Trees

-\begin{lemma} Let $T$ be a tree for a subproblem $(\tildeI, \tildeh)$ of some arbitrary instance of \twoWCST.
-Let $Q$ be a set of $T$-queries and $m=|Q|$. \emph{(i)} If $Q$ is $T$-separated then the total depth in $T$ of the keys in $Q$ is at least $d_m$. \emph{(ii)} If $Q$ is nearly $T$-separated then the total depth in $T$ of the keys in $Q$ is at least $e_m$. \end{lemma}
+\begin{lemma} Let $T$ be a tree for an S-subproblem of some arbitrary instance of \twoWCST.
+Let $Q$ be a set of $T$-queries and $m=|Q|$. \emph{(i)} If $Q$ is $T$-separated then the total depth (i.e., the sum of the depths) in $T$ of the keys in $Q$ is at least $d_m$. \emph{(ii)} If $Q$ is nearly $T$-separated then the total depth in $T$ of the keys in $Q$ is at least $e_m$. \end{lemma}

-The proof of Lemma~\ref{lemma: depth} is a straightforward induction --- we postpone it to the end of this section, and proceed with our analysis.
+The proof of Lemma~\ref{lemma: depth} is a straightforward induction---we postpone it to the end of this section, and proceed with our analysis.